evrignaud/fim/README.md

 	$ fim diff

-Otherwise you can run a fast compare using the -f option.
+Otherwise you can request to not hash file content using the -d option.
 It will compare only the filenames and modification dates.
-Using the fast compare you will not be able to detect files that have been renamed or duplicated.
+You will not be able to detect files that have been renamed or duplicated.

-	$ fim diff -f
+	$ fim diff -d

 Each time you want to record the State of the current file tree you can use the commit command.
 It's a time consuming operation that will compute the files content hash.